Project Apollo Gold – Continue the Missions

-The “Land the Eagle” competition is an excellent attraction.
+The “Land the LEM” competition is an excellent attraction.
 The contest objective is to launch a model rocket and have it land on an area of the launch field representing the moon.
-The contestant whose rocket lands closest to the ‘Tranquility Base’ target is the winner (see the image at the top of the page showing the various landing locations).
+The contestant whose rocket lands closest to the appropriate mission landing site is the winner (see the image at the top of the page showing the various landing locations).
 The suggested rules for the Section event are described on this page while the suggested rules for a school launch described on this page.
 The contest description can also be downloaded from the “Related Documents” area at the bottom of this page.
 You can find an alternative version of the contest below which uses an outline of the base of a Saturn V as the “target”.
-Results for all contests can be submitted for posting to the “Land The Eagle Contest Winners” web page.
+Results for all contests can be submitted for posting to the “Land The LEM Contest Winners” web page.

 Really want some attention?
-Launch a scale Saturn/Apollo.
+Launch a scale Saturn/Apollo rocket.
 This is a bigger commitment than most modelers realize.
-Now is the time to start planning that build – Saturn’s are complex and take some skill.
+There’s still time to start planning that build – Saturn’s are complex and take some skill.
 You can also make a visual representation of the Saturn V at your site to help display its true size.
 Details are in the Saturn V document below.

 And then there is the Media – Of course if your Section is going to participate in this very special day – you might want to have a bit of media in attendance.
 Get your announcement out early.